Nicky Lopez Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 16th in the league.

-- The Dodgers' 4.51 team ERA ranks 23rd among all MLB pitching staffs.
+- The Dodgers' 4.50 team ERA ranks 21st across all league pitching staffs.

-- The Dodgers are sending Miller (3-1) to the mound to make his seventh start of the season.
-He is 3-1 with a 4.13 ERA and 31 strikeouts in 32 2/3 innings pitched.

-- His last time out came on Saturday against the Houston Astros, when the right-hander threw four innings, surrendering six earned runs while allowing 10 hits.
+- His most recent appearance was on Sunday against the Houston Astros, when the right-hander went five innings, surrendering four earned runs while giving up five hits.

-- In six games this season, the 24-year-old has a 4.13 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .236 to his opponents.
+- In 11 games this season, the 29-year-old has a 3.30 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .177 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.